abrasive/shairport/CAR INSTALL.md

 };

 ```
 Two `general` settings are worth noting.
-First, the option to ignore the sending device's volume control is enabled -- this means that the car audio's volume control is the only one that matters.
+First, the option to ignore the sending device's volume control is enabled -- this means that the car audio's volume control is the only one that affects the audio volume.
 Of course this is a matter of personal preference.
-Second, the maximum output offered to the AUX port of the radio can be reduced if it is overloading the circuits.
+Second, the maximum output offered by the DAC to the AUX port of the car audio can be reduced if it is overloading the input circuits.
 Again, that's a matter for personal selection and adjustment.

 The `alsa` settings are specific to the Pimoroni PHAT -- it does not have a hardware mixer and it does have a 32-bit capability which is worth enabling.